Svetasv logo

 11 As for you, because of the blood of my covenant with you, I will free your prisoners from the waterless pit.

 12 Turn to your fortress, you prisoners of hope; even now I announce that I will return to you double.
 13 I will bend Judah as I bend my bow and fill it with Ephraim.
 I will rouse your sons, Zion, against your sons, Javan, and make you like a warrior’s sword.
 14 Then the Lord will appear over them; his arrow will flash like lightning.
-The Sovereign Lord will sound the trumpet; he will march in the storms of the south, 15a and the Lord Almighty will shield them.
-They will devour and trample on the slingstones.
+The Sovereign Lord will sound the trumpet; he will march in the storms of the south.
+15 The Lord Almighty will shield them, and they will devour and subdue the slingstones.

 15b They will drink and roar as with wine; they will be full like a sacrificial bowl, drenched like the corners of the altar.